scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

-# How to customize values for Scalar DL and Schema Loading charts
+# How to customize values for Scalar DL and Schema Loading Helm charts

 In `${SCALAR_K8S_CONFIG_DIR}` contain the helm custom values use for deploying the application in Kubernetes.